alanbu1/baccarat/README.md

 # baccarat
-Allows the user to play or simulate baccarat Simulation strategy described in simulate function
+Allows the user to play or simulate baccarat.
+Simulation strategy described in simulate function.